pmqueiroz/happy/README.md

 $ yarn install
 ```

 >The above command will install all third party dependencies used.
-If you want to install manually all the dependencies see all dependencies bellow
+If you want to install manually see all dependencies bellow

 ```json
    "dependencies": {